mdartic/file-type/readme.md

 Returns a `Promise` which resolves to the original readable stream argument, but with an added `fileType` property, which is an object like the one returned from `FileType.fromFile()`.

+TVery handy to put in between a stream, but it comes for a price.
+Internally `stream()` builds up a buffer of 4100 bytes, used as a sample, to determine the file type.
+Having only a limited sample available has an impact on the file detection resolution.

 *Note:* This method is only available using Node.js.

 #### readableStream